kjamison/nemo/README.md

 ## Input
 * **NOTE: All input volumes must already be transformed into 1mm MNI152 v6 space** (eg: using FSL's FNIRT or ANTs)
     * 182x218x182 voxels (best) or 181x217x181 (this sometimes results if upsampling SPM 2mm output to 1mm)
+    * Volumes matching either of these 2 sizes are then nearest-neighbor interpolated to the MNI template to avoid any voxel ordering issues.
 * Lesion mask = NIfTI volume (*.nii.gz or *.nii)
 * Parcellation (optional) = NIfTI volume with labeled voxels (*.nii.gz or *.nii)
     * Note: Pipeline only considers sequential ROI label values.
 For example, a parcellation containing only label values [10,20,30,40] will produce an 4x1 output, or a 4x4 output in pairwise mode